-(a) The Company's common stock is listed and traded on both the New York Stock Exchange and the Chicago Stock Exchange.
-See table below for quarterly market price information.
+(a) The company's common stock is listed and traded on both the New York Stock Exchange and the Chicago Stock Exchange.
+See Quarterly Stock Data in the company's 2001 Annual Report to Stockholders for market price information which is incorporated by reference herein.